Yosuke Morishige

-Yosuke Morishige (in 森重陽介, Morishige Yosuke, born 5 April 2004) is a Japanese professional footballer who plays as forward.
+Yosuke Morishige (in 森重陽介, Morishige Yosuke, born 5 April 2004) is a Japanese professional footballer who plays as forward for Estonian Meistriliiga club Nõmme United.

 Career

 Highlight of Nihon University Fujisawa High School in 2022 All Japan High School Soccer Tournament, Morishige joined Shimizu S-Pulse in February 2023 and remained with the club until October 2024, when he was dismissed after an act of indiscipline.
 In November, he was signed by Brazilian club Cianorte, where he played in the 2025 Campeonato Paranaense.
 In April, he was loaned to Monte Azul to compete in 2025 Campeonato Brasileiro Série D.

 Style of play

 Due to his height, Morishige stands out for his aerial ability and strong finishing.
 In Brazil, he was nicknamed "Japanese Haaland."